Yoonkyo/nginx_streaming/README.md

 http://localhost:5080/dash_final/output.mpd
 ```

 Also you can check dash streaming on your testpage.
-You should change 'localhost' to explicit ip address in your testpage html.
+You should change 'localhost' to explicit ip address in your testpage html (~/testpage/index.html).
 ```c
 http://localhost:5080/testpage
 ```